learn-co-students/nyc-mhtn-web-121018/20-rails-forms-rest/README.md

 * Begin thinking about checking information before creating things.
 * Begin thinking about building a better UX - `link_to`, `button_to`, `button_tag`.

+Splat & buttons

 ## Outline

+Facebook - bookface
+cd intothefiolder
+users
+  - username
+  - password <== this is not how we store this
+  - email
+  - self-referencing tables <= google this!
+posts - tomorrow
+profiles - tomorrow

+rails g model ....
+rails g controller ...

+both of these in one!!!

 1. New domain that extends to tomorrow.
   * `rails g resource ModelName column:type`